 Written by Douglas W. Woods, John C. Piacentini, Alan L. Peterson, Lawrence Scahill and John T. Walkup.

-Note: The information on this page is based on widely recognised clinical research and global Tourette Syndrome guidelines.
-This page is intended for general informational purposes only and does not replace professional medical advice.
+Disclaimer: The books listed operate independently from Tourette SA.
+This page is intended for general informational purposes only.
+This does not imply partnership, endorsement, services or treatments and does not replace professional medical advice.
 Please consult a qualified healthcare provider.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.